viirya/ros-driver-techman-robot/README.md

     docker build . -t ros-tm-700 --rm

-Running the docker container will launch x11vnc and provide noVNC connection to the Linux desktop in the container.
+This docker image is for Mac.
+Because GLX support of X11 on Mac isn't good enough, running the docker container will launch x11vnc and provide noVNC connection to the Linux desktop in the container.
+For Linux development, x11vnc and noVNC are not necessary and can be removed.

 Build the ROS packages: